rdfjs/N3.js/README.md

 ```

 In the rest of this document, we will treat “triples” and “quads” equally:
-we assume that a quad is simply a triple in a named or default graph ("_").
+we assume that a quad is simply a triple in a named or default graph.

 ## Parsing